-Preparation of the consolidated financial statements requires management to select accounting policies, as well as make critical accounting estimates and disclosures that may involve significant judgment and measurement uncertainty.
+To prepare the financial statements, management needs to select accounting policies as well as make critical accounting estimates and disclosures that may involve significant judgment and measurement uncertainty.
 These matters can significantly impact the City's reported results.

-We are responsible for discussing with the Audit Committee our views about the significant qualitative aspects of the City's accounting practices, including accounting policies, the accounting estimates, and financial statement disclosures.
+We are responsible for discussing with the Audit Committee our views about the significant qualitative aspects of the City's accounting practices, including accounting policies, the accounting estimates and financial statement disclosures.

-Our comments and views included in this report should only be taken in the context of the consolidated financial statements as a whole and are not meant to express an opinion on any individual item or accounting estimate.
-We are sharing our views with you to facilitate an open dialogue of these matters.
+We are sharing our views with you to facilitate an open dialogue.
+Consider our comments and views in this report in the context of the consolidated financial statements taken as a whole, and not as an opinion on any individual item or accounting estimate.